ozdemircibaris/youtube-video-generator/README.md

 ```
 #title: Your Video Title
 #english_level: intermediate
-#voice: en-US-Neural2-F
+#voice: Matthew
 #description: Your video description here.
 You can write multiple lines for descriptions
 and they will be properly joined together.

 #tags: tag1,tag2,tag3,tag4

-This is the main content of your video.
+#content: This is the main content of your video.
 This text will be converted to speech.

 You can write as much text as you need, using multiple paragraphs.